In-home Health and Hygiene

 • Insulin injections

-• Post-surgical recovery and rehab assistance (with vet involvement)
+• Post-surgical recovery and rehab support

-• Senior and hospice pet care support (alongside annual wellness exams with vet)
+• Senior pet and hospice care support (alongside annual wellness exams with vet)

 HYGIENE

-• Maintenance anal gland expressions (internal, vet-approved)
+• Maintenance anal gland expression

-• Teeth Brushing (minimum recommendation is every 3 days, ideally daily)
+• Teeth Brushing (minimum recommendation is every 3 days, ideally daily

-• Microchip scanning and registration check
+Plus, microchip scanning and registration check.

 Important